jasonzissman/jasonzissman.github.io/_posts/2022-03-29-gamification-engine.markdown

 So, a graph representation of the data should lead to a suitable

-- Compare/constrast on an in-memory graph solution or delegation to a GraphDB.
+- Compare/constrast on an in-memory graph solution or delegation to a GraphDB
+- Determine the big-O resource consumption as different parameters increase
 - Performance test the solution

 ## Sample Neo4j Commands